exercism/julia/concepts/types/about.md

 ```

 So, Julia has no `class` hierarchy, but it _does_ have a `type` hierarchy.
-Trying to show the entire hierarchy give a [huge tree][hierarchy-diagram], impossible to really view.
+Trying to show the entire hierarchy gives a [huge tree][hierarchy-diagram], impossible to really view.
 Looking at parts of it is something [discussed online][hierarchy-diagram].

 Eventually, we will try to unpick how this works, but there is much more to explore first.